For those curious about the path from bean to bar, take a look at this concise brief overview.

-It's a polymorphic fat, meaning it can crystallize into 6 polymorphs, each with their own properties and melting points.
+Cocoa butter is a polymorphic fat, meaning it can crystallize into 6 polymorphs, each with their own properties and melting points.
 A chocolate maker wants their chocolate to achieve the crystallization of the 5th polymorph.
 Chocolate is generally tempered by warming it to above 45 degrees Celsius to melt out all the cocoa butter crystals.
 Then it is quickly cooled down to around 29 degrees, then back up to a working temperature of about 31-32 degrees Celsius.
 This allows for the development of the 5th and most stable polymorph, beta five.

-A quality temper is one that allows for the chocolate to produce a surface that is smooth, shiny, and a single shade of brown surface.
+A quality temper is one that allows for the chocolate to produce a surface that is smooth, shiny, and a single shade of brown.
 It will snap when broken, and melt just below body temperature.
 It's also at its optimal state for tasting!

 Chocolate that is not tempered properly or has gone out of temper due to heat from improper storage, will lead to a whitish, mottled and less vibrant chocolate bar.
-It is still edible, but will not have the same metling or even tasting properties when eaten as a solid.
-For eating purposes, this can be fixed by melting it and enjoying it as a liquid!
+It is still edible, but will not have the same melting or even tasting properties when eaten as a solid.
+For tasting purposes, this can be fixed by melting it and enjoying it as a liquid!

 The pride and joy of any chocolate maker.
 You can get an idea now of the amount of work that goes into making a chocolate bar.
 It's much more involved than grinding up some cacao beans with sugar and expecting it to taste delicious.

-Remember, these cacao beans are grown in countries far from where they are exported to.
+Remember, these cacao beans are grown in countries far from where they end up.
 Once they arrive to the manufacturing facility, they go through many steps in order to become chocolate.
 This is a highly processed food.
 Not in the negative way "highly processed" is used today in regards to nutrition, but highly processed as a tertiary food product.
 There are many steps involved, and it requires lots of time and manpower.

 Some may be put off by the cost of fine and craft chocolate in the market today, costing anywhere from $6 - $14 a bar.
 However, if you think of the amount of manual labour that goes into making them, it's more amazing that other makers can sell their chocolate for $1-$3 a bar and still make a hefty profit.